KCCG/wrangling-genomics/_episodes/03-trimming.md

 > ## Exercise
 >
+> Navigate (`cd`) to the directory in the solution to the previous exercise.
-> Follow your nose from the solution to the previous exercise, and try to locate the .jar file for trimmomatic
+> Follow your nose from there and try to locate the .jar file for trimmomatic.
 > Clue: think about the module name from the first exercise in this chapter.
 >
 >> ## Solution